cnmcramer/455-HashChainAssignment/README.md

 ## Disclaimer

 *This code was created with the assistance of Claude, an AI assistant made by Anthropic.
-All code has been reviewed and tested for correctness.
-The author takes full responsibility for the final implementation and any modifications made thereafter.*
+All code has been reviewed and tested for correctness."

-Read more on Merkle Trees here: https://www.geeksforgeeks.org/dsa/introduction-to-merkle-tree/